Robert C. Daniels

 Interviews" to the left.
 Currently I am researching the

-Daniels family tree and beginning work on two additional books; one about the
+Daniels family tree and beginning work on two additional books.
+One of

 the various Norfolk, Virginia, cemeteries,

-some of the more unique grave-markers and other unique aspects of these
+some of the more interesting grave-markers and other unique aspects of these

 Exploring Norfolk Cemeteries.